Updated: June 24, 2023.

 You can possess expert knowledge about the product only if you are genuinely interested in it and have been using it for some time.

-Example: My review of WP Rocket (WordPress plugin) expresses expert knowledge about this product because I’ve been using it for almost a year and have tested it on multiple websites (and with different site configurations).
+Example: My review of WP Rocket (WordPress plugin) expresses expert knowledge about this product because I’ve been using it for a couple of years and have tested it on multiple websites.

 2. Check if the review shows what the product is like physically.

 It does not matter if you are talking about a physical product or software.
 You should show what the product looks like.